ZerBea/hcxdumptool/README.md

 * hcxdumptool is able to capture plainmasterkeys from the wlan traffic

 * hcxdumptool is able to capture usernames and identities from the wlan traffic

+* Do not use a logical interface and leave the physical interface in managed mode.

+* Do not use hcxdumptool in combination with aircrack-ng, reaver, bully or other tools which takes access to the interface.

+* Stop all services which takes access to the physical interface (NetworkManager, wpa_supplicant,...).

+* Do not use tools like macchanger, as they are useless, because hcxdumptool uses its own random mac address space.